canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 With this approach some questions arise:

-* Is it OK for a charm to enable a snap feature on the running host?
+* Is it OK for a charm to enable a snapd feature on the running host?
 * Is it OK for a charm to reboot the host in which it is running?
 * Having more than one `otelcol` and `node-exporter` running on the same host will consume extra resources.
 Are those over-consumed resources significant?